2DGD-F0TH/2DGD_F0TH/chapters/007_Refining/001_Balancing.md

 A possible solution could be completely encrypting all the game's traffic, but that will be an issue since encryption takes away precious CPU cycles, and this could lead to an hindered gaming experience.

+### Low-level exploits

+These kind of attacks don't target the game itself, but tend to attack the technology that the game is using: they can range from brute force attacks (like using Denial of Service attacks) to more articulated actions that may break the equilibrium of the game.

+This is not your game's fault: it's a problem with the technology stack used, the libraries or even the fact that the software is running on a computer.
+These exploits are really engrained into computers themselves, but they can still be mitigated with a little bit of care and attention.

 How cheating influences gameplay and enjoyability
 -------------------------------------------------